jph98/scripts/rubysnippets.md

 Return the position in the stirng where the match occured with:

 	"abcde" =~ /bcd/

+Return whether there was a successful match for the string with:

+	"abc5" =~ /^[a-zA-Z0-9]+$/

+n.b.
+This will return 0.
+For a non matching string nil will be returned.

 ###Exceptions

 Basic pattern is (n.b. the begin is optional):